Kartaverse/PT-Data-Nodes-Docs/docs/fuses.md

 ### ptOptimumOutputSize

 This node allows you to calculate the best output size to use when stitching a 360VR panorama.
 This calculation is based upon the focal length (in mm), image sensor size (in mm), and the source image size (in pixels).

+The output is a number datatype that represents the idea LatLong image width in pixels.

 The formula used for the optimum panoramic output size comes from the following PTGui documentation topics:
 [How does PTGui calculate the optimum output size of a panorama?](https://ptgui.com/support.html#3_26)